Student Alternative Loans

 Sallie Mae - fixed and variable interest rate loans available

-SunTrust - fixed and variable interest rate loans available
+SunTrust Custom Choice - fixed and variable interest rate loans available

 Wells Fargo - fixed and variable interest rate loans available

-Returning students - you should NOT apply for a student alternative loan prior to receiving your award package in early July.
+Returning students - you should NOT apply for a student alternative loan prior to receiving your award package in early July and no later than August 1.

 If you need to borrow an alternative loan and you will be enrolled for < 6 credits during a semester, you may borrow through Sallie Mae or Wells Fargo.
 The other lenders LVC recommends require you to be enrolled for a minimum of 6 credits per semester.